 When you transfer waste to another person, you must ensure that:

-a written description of the waste is agreed and signed by you and the next holder.
+1: A written description of the waste is agreed and signed by you and the next holder.
 The description is part of the waste information you must provide.

 For non-hazardous waste you can do this by using:

-- a “season ticket” - a single waste transfer note that covers a series of non-hazardous waste transfers.
+- a season ticket - a single waste transfer note that covers a series of non-hazardous waste transfers.
 The season ticket can last up to one year and be used for regular transfers of the same type of non-hazardous waste with the same carrier.
 If you have several sites serviced by the same carrier with the same types of waste collected, they can be listed in a schedule to the season ticket.
 You should keep a record of the collection times and the quantity of waste

 For hazardous waste you need to use a:

 - consignment note - this applies to all movements of hazardous waste including collections from businesses by registered waste carriers, movements from one premises to another within the same business and all movements from the waste producer’s premises.
-The only two exceptions where a consignment note is not needed are where domestic hazardous waste (other than asbestos waste) is removed from a domestic household or waste is imported or exported under international waste shipment controls (which uses an equivalent note)
+The only 2 exceptions where a consignment note is not needed are where domestic hazardous waste (other than asbestos waste) is removed from a domestic household or waste is imported or exported under international waste shipment controls (which uses an equivalent note)

-the description of the waste is accurate and contains all the information you are reasonably in a position to provide to ensure the lawful and safe handling, transport, treatment, recovery or disposal by subsequent holders, including:
+3: The description of the waste is accurate and contains all the information you are reasonably in a position to provide to ensure the lawful and safe handling, transport, treatment, recovery or disposal by subsequent holders, including: